CONSTANTINOPLE [Istanbul] in early 19th Century. View of the Sultan's Palace [Topkapi] and the Bosphorus from Pera.

 The 'cariyes' served the sultan's wife or his mother.
 Under the guidance of the sultan's mother, they were trained and educated in the skills and accomplishments considered appropriate for women at the time.
 They were taught to read and write, play music, and the intricate rules of palace etiquette and protocol.
 After a certain number of years ( usually 9 years) in service, they were allowed to marry.
 Very few were honoured even by the privilege of waiting at the sultan's table, and still fewer became royal wives.
 Hurrem Sultan was a good, but rare, example of palace opportunities for cariyes.

 Before leaving, the harem girls or 'cariyes' were given their leaving document.
-In addition, they received a set of diamond earrings and ring, a trousseau and some gold as their marriage portion.
+In addition, they received a set of diamond earrings and ring, and some gold as their marriage portion.
 After the harem, their lives and well-being were closely supervised or else suitable husbands were found for them.
 Outside harem life, they were renowned for their good breeding and for their discretion, never being known to reveal any intimate details about the royal family to outsiders.

 Nevertheless, graffiti on the harem walls shows that not all cariyes were content with their lot: